michelestofella/morris/README.md

 The repository can be thus divided into three parts:
 1) Implementation of the Newton algorithm (folder `newton`)
 2) Implementation of the Runge Kutta algorithm (folder `RungeKutta`)
-3) Bifurcation analysis (folder `MorrisLecar`)
+3) Automated bifurcation analysis (folder `MorrisLecar`)

 Both the Newton and the Runge Kutta algorithms have been tested via the libraries `pytest` and `hypothesis` and the tests are contained in the folder of the algorithm.
 Further description on the scripts and on the tests can be found in the folders `RungeKutta` for what concerns the Runge Kutta algorithm and `newton` for the Newton algorithm.

 The Morris Lecar model here used is described in the main paper (file `paper.pdf`) and the fixed parameters are defined in the file `MorrisLecar/fixed_parameters.py`.
 They are set as written in the main paper and can be modified to study different systems.
 Bifurcation analysis is performed by varying parameters `I_app` and `v_ca` that are not defined in `fixed_parameters.py` since they have to be parsed to the scripts.

-To reproduce figures like the ones in the main paper (here in folder `Images`), have a look at the folder `example` that shows how to obtain such figures under a particular configuration.
+The folder `example` shows how to properly run the automated scripts to perform bifurcation analysis.

 All the scripts are written in **python**.